 Most ’90s moment The soundtrack’s artful blend of hip hop and indie rock is pure ’95.

 Another tabloid bugbear (see also ‘Crash’, ‘Reservoir Dogs’).
 But for those of us who were actual teenagers when it came out, ‘Kids’ didn’t inspire us to go out there and have random, meaningless sex with anything that moved (chance would be a fine thing).
 If anything, it just made us insanely jealous because we weren’t wealthy, good looking and living in New York.
 Viewed now, ‘Kids’ feels like a museum piece, a snapshot of NYC before the gentrification really kicked in, and a portrait of a nation’s youth before cellphones and social media.
 And it’s oddly heartbreaking.
-Tom Huddleston
+TH

 Director Bryan Singer

 Most ’90s moment The stomach-lurching scene at the end when Chazz Palminteri's cop drops his coffee cup as the penny drops about the identity of Keyser Söze.